ErikLetson/steem-lottobot/README.md

 After configuring Lottobot, simply run the file `start.py` to begin.
 Lottobot will output messages to a series of log files located in the `data` directory.

 Lottobot can accept some commands while running.
-These commands are passed to Lottobot using the `runcom.py` file.
-Using this file is the recommended way to stop a running instance of Lottobot.
-To stop (kill) Lottobot immediately, enter `k` into the runtime commander (`runcom.py`), or to kill it at the end of the current lottery, enter `n`.
+These commands are passed to Lottobot using the `runcom.py` file, which is also called the runtime commander.
+Using the runtime commander is the recommended way to stop a running instance of Lottobot.
+To stop (kill) Lottobot immediately, enter `k` into the runtime commander, or to kill it at the end of the current lottery, enter `n`.

-To enter a post in Lottobot's lottery, simply send a transfer of at least 0.1 SBD or STEEM to the account that you associated Lottobot with, and include the url of the post in the memo of the transfer.
+To enter a post in Lottobot's lottery, simply send a transfer of at least 0.1 SBD or STEEM to the account that Lottobot is set to use, and include the URL of the post in the memo of the transfer.
 Lottobot will then automatically enter the post in the lottery!
 If there is a problem with the transfer, Lottobot will output an error message to `error.log` and continue with the lottery.